 We gather for silent worship every First Day (Sunday) morning at 11 o’clock.
 Traditionally, we meet at Riverside Church in Manhattan.
 Currently we hold hybrid meetings, with most members attending via Zoom and a small number gathering together and connecting from Riverside.
 All are welcome.

-Morningside Meeting will hold our next meeting for worship on October 24th at 11 a.m.: a hybrid in-person/remote meeting for worship, followed by afterwords, announcements, and introductions of visitors and those new to Morningside.
+Meeting for Worship Morningside Meeting will hold our next meeting for worship on May 22 at 11 a.m.: a hybrid in-person/remote meeting for worship, followed by afterwords, announcements, and introductions of visitors and those new to Morningside.
 The virtual meeting room will be open at 10:45 a.m. for Friends and attenders to begin to gather.
 If you are new to Morningside, or not on the email list, and wish to attend, please email: email@example.com.

 - You must reserve a place in-advance via a link that will be sent later this week.